Green Bay Trail: Design and construction

-Most of the rail trail is paved except for the portion between the Highland Park Metra Station and Glencoe, which is primarily crushed stone.
+Most of the rail trail is paved except for the portion between the Highland Park Metra station and Glencoe, which is primarily crushed stone.
 Running parallel to the Metra North Line, riders can access the train directly from the trail at the following Metra stops: Highland Park, Ravinia, Braeside, Glencoe, Hubbard Woods, Winnetka, Indian Hill, Kenilworth, and Wilmette.
 The trail is wheel-chair accessible.
-There is also an elevator at Winnetka Station that allows access to the trail.
+There is also an elevator at the Winnetka station that allows access to the trail.
 For the most part the trail follows a designated path except in Kenilworth where it runs along Abbotsford road.
 In Glencoe, the trail also runs along Old Green Bay Road for less than one mile.
 The work of local landscape architect Jens Jensen can also be seen at various points throughout the trail.
 In August 2014 a crossover trail was installed running westward along Lake-Cook road to connect to the North Branch Trail.